Justin Turner Player Props: Red Sox vs. Rays

 Justin Turner At The Plate

-- Turner has gotten a hit in five of 10 games this year (50.0%), with multiple hits twice.
+- Turner has gotten a hit in six of 11 games this year (54.5%), with multiple hits twice.

-- He has not gone deep in his 10 games this season.

-- Turner has picked up an RBI twice this year, but just one in each of those games.
+- Turner has driven in a run twice this year, but just one in each of those games.

-- He has scored at least one run four times this year (40.0%), including one multi-run game.
+- In four of 11 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.